aweiteka/pulp/docs/sphinx/user-guide/docker-quickstart.rst

 Pulp Docker Registry Quickstart Guide
 =====================================

+This document explains how to use Pulp as a Docker registry.
+Its intended audience is Independent Software Vendors and Enterprise users who need to know how to use Pulp as a Docker registry.

+Pulp is a content distribution network that facilitates the management of repositories of content.
+Pulp makes it possible to locally mirror either all of or part of a repository.
+Pulp makes it possible to host content in new repositories, and makes it possible to manage content from multiple sources in a single place.

 Pulp 2.4 supports docker content and can serve as a docker registry.

 Why Pulp As a Docker Registry?